mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 5. The Integration Class
 ------------------------

 If you went ahead and deleted all services from config.php with a smile on your face, you may find yourself in a pickle if you are using Mautic's Integration classes and interfaces.
 The inner workings of the IntegrationsBundle expects that your integration has a service key in a specific format.
-I bet this will be improved for Mautic 6, but for now add an alias to services.php:
+This should be improved for Mautic 6, but for now add an alias to services.php:

 .. code:: php
    $services->alias('mautic.integration.[MY_INTEGRAION]', \MauticPlugin\[MY_INTEGRAION]Bundle\Integration\[MY_INTEGRAION]Integration::class);